onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

         - viewers must know: what's happening, why it's important, what could go wrong
         - clear & concise isn't good enough - viewers must see it in action - analogy! example!
         - take full advantage of visual communication: always show a visual about what you're talking about
+            - picture is worth 1k words, video is worth 1k pictures
+    - aim for comprehension
+        - don't make viewers feel dumb by sounding too smart - help them close the gap between you & them
+        - use simpler words - 6th grade vocabulary
+        - repeat the key points
 - end on a high note
 - outro - end screen sales pitch - no "like/comment/sub" (ask) but redirect to another video (offer) (& discord?)